 First Week of December: Christmas Tree Lighting.
 In larger cities, particularly Washington, DC, and New York City, the first week of December is the traditional time to usher in the Christmas holidays with the lighting of the Christmas tree and pageants featuring holiday music and performances.
 Many celebrations also use this time to light or present the Hanukkah menorah.

 First Week of December: Art Basel Miami Beach.
 This contemporary art show and sale, which draws hundreds of American and international artists, has become one of Miami's biggest and most anticipated annual events.
 In addition to the art exhibitions, Art Basel is also renowned for its glamorous parties.
-Learn more about Art Basel Miami Beach from About's Guide to Miami Travel or visit the Art Basel Miami Beach website.
+Learn more about the Art Basel Miami Beach on the website.

 December 7: National Pearl Harbor Remembrance Day.
 On December 7, Americans commemorate a date the former President Franklin Roosevelt is famously quoted as saying "will live in infamy."
 On this day in 1941, Japan attacked Pearl Harbor naval base in Hawaii, killing 2,400 people and sinking four battleships.